Russian Far East

 Hardwood Flooring, Organized Crime, and the World’s Last Siberian Tigers

-EIA’s new investigative report details the extent and nature of illegal logging in the Russian Far East (RFE) and tracks illegally harvested valuable hardwoods across the border into China, through factories and warehouses, to its ultimate destination in showrooms around the world.
-It is then purchased by consumers unaware of the devastating effects on the environment, local peoples, and the forest industry, as well as on law enforcement and governance throughout the RFE.
+In 2013, EIA released an investigative report that detailed the extent and nature of illegal logging in the Russian Far East (RFE).
+The investigations tracked illegally harvested hardwoods across the Russian border into China, through factories and warehouses, to showrooms around the world.
+The illegal wood was, and still is, then purchased by consumers unaware of the devastating effects on the environment, local peoples, and the forest industry, as well as on law enforcement and governance throughout the RFE.

 EIA’s investigation revealed that since the 2008 Lacey Act amendments became law, Lumber Liquidators has imported millions of square feet of solid oak flooring from a manufacturer that freely describes its own illegal logging practices and that buys wood from suppliers that are under scrutiny by Russian authorities for illegal logging in the most threatened temperate forest in the world.

 During a multi-year investigation, Lumber Liquidators, the largest specialty retailer of hardwood flooring in the United States, emerged as the strongest example of a U.S. company whose indiscriminate sourcing practices link U.S. consumers to the destruction of critically endangered tiger habitat and forests in the RFE.

 Last year, in December 2014, a Russian supplier to Lumber Liquidators was convicted of organized crime by Russian courts.
 The company, Beryozoviy, had been found by EIA investigators as playing a key role in supply chains to a Chinese flooring manufacturer—the primary manufacturer of Lumber Liquidators’ Virginia Millworks line of solid oak flooring.

 The conviction of Beryozoviy leadership shows decisive action by the Russian government against a Lumber Liquidators’ supplier.